matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 d) Matching Engine: Matching Criteria: Define criteria such as loan amount, interest rate, and risk profile.
 Store borrower and lender preferences.
 Automated Matching: Implement algorithms to match borrowers with lenders.
 Optimize for minimal matching time and user satisfaction.
-e) Notification System: Real-Time Notifications: Use a message queue (e.g., RabbitMQ, Kafka) to handle notification events.
+e) Notification System: Real-Time Notifications: Use a message queue (example, RabbitMQ, Kafka) to handle notification events.
 Send notifications through email, SMS, or in-app messages.
-Communication Channels: Integrate with third-party services for email (e.g., SendGrid) and SMS (e.g., Twilio).
+Communication Channels: Integrate with third-party services for email (example, SendGrid) and SMS (example, Twilio).
 f) Analytics and Reporting: User Analytics: Collect and analyze user activity data.
 Use tools like Google Analytics or custom-built solutions.
 Financial Reports: Generate regular reports on loan performance, repayments, and defaults.
-Use business intelligence tools (e.g., Tableau, Power BI).
+Use business intelligence tools (example, Tableau, Power BI).
 Compliance Reporting: Implement automated reporting for regulatory compliance.
 Ensure data is easily retrievable for audits.
-g) Monitoring and Logging: System Health Monitoring: Use monitoring tools (e.g., Prometheus, Grafana) to track system metrics.
+g) Monitoring and Logging: System Health Monitoring: Use monitoring tools (example, Prometheus, Grafana) to track system metrics.
 Set up alerts for system anomalies.
 Transaction Logging: Log all transactions in a secure, immutable storage.
-Use logging frameworks (e.g., ELK stack) for efficient log management.
+Use logging frameworks (example, ELK stack) for efficient log management.
-Step Five, Scalability and Reliability Considerations: Horizontal Scaling: Deploy microservices architecture to scale individual components independently.
-Load Balancing: Use load balancers (e.g., AWS ELB) to distribute traffic evenly.
+Scalability and Reliability Considerations: Horizontal Scaling: Deploy microservices architecture to scale individual components independently.
+Load Balancing: Use load balancers (example, AWS ELB) to distribute traffic evenly.
 Fault Tolerance: Implement redundancy and failover mechanisms.
 Data Consistency: Use distributed databases and ensure eventual consistency.
 Disaster Recovery: Regularly backup data and have a recovery plan.
-Step Six, Security Considerations: Encryption: Use TLS for data in transit and AES for data at rest.
+Security Considerations: Encryption: Use TLS for data in transit and AES for data at rest.
 Access Control: Implement role-based access control (RBAC).
 Regular Audits: Conduct security audits and vulnerability assessments.
-Step Seven,  Regulatory Compliance: Data Privacy: Ensure compliance with data protection laws (e.g., GDPR, CCPA).
+Regulatory Compliance: Data Privacy: Ensure compliance with data protection laws (e.g., GDPR, CCPA).
 Reporting: Automate reporting to regulatory bodies.
 Audit Trails: Maintain detailed logs for all financial transactions and user activities.

 263) How to achieve data consistency in distributed systems?
 Answer: Achieving data consistency in a distributed system is a complex challenge due to the nature of distributed